Start consult with coach

 Symptoms

-Cervical strains cause pain in the neck.
+Cervical strains cause upper spine pain and discomfort in the neck.
 The symptoms can range from mild to severe, depending on the extent of the strain.
 Common symptoms include:

 • Pain that gets worse with movement